nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 You can play around with the timeline in the browser using [JSFiddle and the timeline-visualizer](https://jsfiddle.net/nytamin/rztp517u/)!
 :::

 The Timeline is stored by Sofie Core in a MongoDB collection.
-It is generated whenever a user does a [TAKE](../dictionary#take-point), changes the [Next-point](../dictionary#next-point-and-lookahead) or anything else that might affect the play-out.
+It is generated whenever a user does a [TAKE](../dictionary#take-point), changes the [Next-point](../dictionary#next-point-and-lookahead) or anything else that might affect the playout.

 [Sofie Core](../dictionary#sofie-core) generates the timeline using: